How to Curse in Japanese – A List of Japanese Curse Words & Insults

 I personally have a couple of swear words I overuse, hint, one starts with an F, and the other starts with the letter S. But I never really swore in Japanese, probably because the culture is so polite and reserved that I honestly felt it would be out of place.
 I’m not much of a potty mouth in that regard.

 Prior to writing this article, I asked a good Japanese friend of mine, how to curse in Japanese.
 I was just curious.
 I asked her a couple of weeks ago, and I asked her about a year ago.
 Both times, she pretty much told me the exact same answer: Japanese people don’t swear like they do in English.
 It’s just not as common.

-Perhaps there’s a generational gap, as someone my age might be unaware of certain slang used by a teenager.
+Perhaps there’s a generational gap, like someone my age might be unaware of certain slang used by a teenager.
 But, in general, I don’t think phrases like FU translate with the same kind resonance.

 But here’s a list of Japanese curse words and insults that you may want to use in good humor.
 Also, here’s some favorite and more common slang used from the book Dirty Japanese.
 If you want to learn more, I suggest buying this book.
 It’s actually quite insightful into Japanese culture in a snarky kind of way.